Table of Contents

 The Ryan Mountain hike is on an easy to follow trail.
 It’s a popular hike that offers 360 degree views of Joshua Tree National Park – so its a great hike to get your bearings.
 If you’re new to the park, this is one of the top hikes to do.

 The hike starts off in a world of big boulders.
+The first one you come across on your right is named white tank granite, a rock that is 135 million years old.
 I felt like I was on the set of the Flintstones cartoon with Fred and Wilma the only thing missing.
+At 0.2 miles stay right at the Sheep Pass campground trail.

 Camping in Joshua Tree National Park